opencode-md/opencode-md/README.md

 We present, show and promote the technology that can enable citizens to more meaningfully engage in the public sphere and have a positive impact on the community of Republic of Moldova and our neighboring countries.

-The aim of the project is to innovate through Open Source software (Open Code), Open Content, Open Standards and Open Data for transparency and civic tech.
+The aim of the project is to innovate through Open Source software (Open Code), Open Content, Open Standards and Open Data for transparency and [Civic Tech](https://opencode.md/en/about/civic-tech/).
 At OpenCode.md, we would present, show and promote the technology that can enable citizens to more meaningfully engage in the public sphere and have a positive impact on the Open Source community.

 Open Source Solutions can be a good force for a country's digital transformation efforts, including: Open Source Software helps government agencies better serve their citizens, Open Data and Open Content help digital solutions make better decisions, and Open Standards improve digital interoperability.